 But new to the LTEM-PA is the ability to set up a wireless WIFI connection path by using one of the ProSeries WIFI Modules, those being the Honeywell Home PROWIFI (WIFI only) or the Honeywell Home PROWIFIZW (WIFI & Z-Wave Plus).
 If you opt to use one of the ProSeries WIFI Modules to connect the LTEM-PA to the internet, then the setup can either be configured by your alarm installer using the AlarmNet 360 website or the AlarmNet 360 App.
 This connection can also be configured by the end-user through Total Connect 2.0.
 One other limitation if you use a ProSeries WIFI Communicator, then you will be limited to using 2.4 GHz WIFI networks only.
 The ProSeries WIFI devices do not support 5 GHz WIFI networks.
 Please note that it is not possible to use both a wired ethernet connection and a ProSeries WIFI Module simultaneously with the Honeywell LTEM-PA.
 Only one (1) of those compatible internet connection options can be used at any given time.

 Another new and exciting feature of the LTEM-PA is its ability to be used with Non-Honeywell manufactured panels.
 The communicator can be connected to certain legacy DSC (PC1616, PC1832, PC1864) and Interlogix panels (NX-8 and NX-8V2, NX-6V2, and NX-4V2) using the panel's keypad data bus.
 For the supported panels, this introduces the ability to interface Non-VISTA hardwired panels with Total Connect 2.0 for the very first time!
-When a PROWIFIZW is used with the LTEM-PA, the Total Connect 2.0 account can even support the use of Z-Wave devices and Smart Scenes.
+When a PROWIFIZW is used with the LTEM-PA, the Total Connect 2.0 account can even support the use of Z-Wave devices.
+Smart Scenes with this setup is not an option.
 For information about the non-Honeywell models supported, and how to wire them, check out the Installation Guide, starting on Page 11.
 For other Non-VISTA panels where a keypad bus connection is not supported, Honeywell offers a new and improved PRODCM dialer capture module which will facilitate the ability to use the LTEM-PV or LTEM-PA communicators with any panel that previously supported a phone line connection and Contact ID format for sending signals.

 Also new to the LTEM-P Series communicators is the fact that a wiring harness is supplied for the data bus connection.
 This harness is a 3-Wire connection, providing Data In (Green), Data Out (Yellow), and Ground (Black).
 When the harness is used, it connects to TB1, located right next to the terminal block (see page 10 in the above-linked Installation Guide).
 If the wiring harness does not provide a long enough wire, for those installations where the LTEM-PA is not going to be mounted right on top of the alarm panel's metal cabinet, then separate wires can be run between the panel's terminal block and the communicator for Data In, and Data Out.
 If the wiring harness will not be used, then either 18-gauge 4-conductor, or 22-gauge 4-conductor wire can be used.
 The longer the wire run, the thicker the recommended wire gauge.
 Again, see the Installation Guide for complete information.
 If you don't need a whole box of alarm wiring, we offer 22-gauge 4-conductor wire in 10', 15', and 25' pre-cut sections.